Salon owner frustrated after cars continue crashing into her business - KVIA

 Click here for updates on this story

-ST. LOUIS, Mo.
-(KMOV) — A north St. Louis salon owner is searching for a solution after cars keep crashing into her business.
+NORTH ST. LOUIS, MO (KMOV) — A north St. Louis salon owner is searching for a solution after cars keep crashing into her business.

 For the 4th time in four years, Victoria Harrington’s hair salon has taken a brutal beating after cars slam into her store.
 She said this has happened twice this year.